Code-Institute-Submissions/DentalCare/README.md

 #### Existing Customer goals are:

-- Site that is intuitive to navigate.
+- Have a site that is intuitive to navigate.
 - Quick review of existing services available.
 - Hassle free ability to request an appointment.

-#### DentalCare addresses these goals by:
+#### Dental Care addresses these goals by:

-- Following a clearly defined step-by-step design philosphy from initial concept right through to deployment.
+- Following a clearly defined step-by-step design philosophy from initial concept right through to deployment.
 - Having visual queues to site specific information.
 - Clear indication on highlighted/clickable links.
-- Information being presented in concise manner.
+- A professional site where information is being presented in a concise manner.
 - Uniform design across the site.
-- Site presented in a manner consisted with clinical feel.
+- Being a site that is presented in a manner consistant with a clinical/healthcare look and feel.

 #### Developer and Business Goals

-- Development of a site that is visually consistent with customer expecations of a Dental/Clinical setting.
+- Development of a site that is visually consistent with customer expectations of a Dental/Clinical setting.
 - Encourage prospective and existing customers to engage with the business.
 - Display of ability to build a site using HTML, CSS & Bootstrap.
-- Ensure that site is fully responsive using the mobile-first design philosophy.
+- Ensure that the site is fully responsive using the mobile-first design philosophy.
-- Customising technologies used to give site a unique feel.
+- Customising technologies used to give the site a unique feel.

 ### User stories

 #### As a visiting customer I would:

-1. Want to be able to nagivate through the website intuitively.
+1. Want to be able to navigate through the website intuitively.
 2. Need to be able to quickly review the dental services available to see if they are appropriate to my needs.
 3. Want to be able to view the site across multiple devices e.g. while not at home on desktop or laptop.
+4. Expect to have visual cues while navigating the site.
-4. Like to review any existing customer feedback.
+5. Like to review any existing customer feedback.
-5. Want the site to be consistent with visual feedback across the site indicating mouseover/cursor behaviour.
+6. Want the site to be consistent with its visual feedback.
-6. Want to contact dental care for any business related enquiries.
+7. Want to contact dental care for any business related enquiries.

-#### As an admin user I would:
+#### As an administrative user I would:

 1. Want the site to address the business goals.
 2. Need to easily redevelop the site should any individual section needs updating.
 3. Code that was easy to read and understand.
-3. Be able to share the repository for collaborative purposes.
+4. Be able to share the repository for collaborative purposes.

 ### Design Choices